dgaida/llm_client/README_en.md

 ## ✨ What's New in v0.3.0

-Version 0.3.0 introduces three major features:
+Version 0.3.0 introduces four major features:

 ### 1. 📊 Token Counting with tiktoken